VitioOpifax/DASP_Warhammer_40K_Voice_Changer/README.md

 ## How to Use

-1- First select a input from the gui (make sure that there is a .wav file in the Input folder).
+- First select a input from the gui (make sure that there is a .wav file in the Input folder).
 You can play the file with the button near the selection menu.
-2- Select an already existing profile OR create a new one.
+- Select an already existing profile OR create a new one.
 After that press "PROCESS AUDIO" button to send the file through the pipeline.
-3- Your output will be automatically selected under the "Generated Output Files" tab.
+- Your output will be automatically selected under the "Generated Output Files" tab.
 You can select other files and listen to them by pressing the "Play Selected" button.

+INFO:
 - The graphs on the side changes based on the selected output file.
 - If you do manual editing of the files outside of the application you can press the "Refresh" button to update the application.